neatodev/BmLauncher/README.md

 ## About this Project

 This is my first programming project using C#.
 I created it in the span of a few days for multiple, ultimately irrelevant reasons.
-So for any fellow coder looking through the source code, expect bad practice, messy implementations, lots of static variables and Java naming conventions and patterns.
+So for any fellow coder looking through the source code, expect messy implementations and the use of Java code conventions & practices.
 I might clean up the code in the future, but as it stands it works just fine and I am occupied with other projects.
 For anyone who seeks to criticize my code, please keep this in mind.